-Please provide a statement identifying the issues associated with the proposed regulatory action.
-The term "issues" means: 1) the primary advantages and disadvantages to the public, such as individual private citizens or businesses, of implementing the new or amended provisions; 2) the primary advantages and disadvantages to the agency or the Commonwealth; and 3) other pertinent matters of interest to the regulated community, government officials, and the public.
+Please provide a statement identifying the issues associated with the final regulatory action.
+The term "issues" means: 1) the advantages and disadvantages to the public of implementing the new provisions; 2) the advantages and disadvantages to the agency or the Commonwealth; and 3) other pertinent matters of interest to the regulated community, government officials, and the public.
 If there are no disadvantages to the public or the Commonwealth, please include a sentence to that effect.